Published: January 2026

 On Fire TV:

-Now your Fire TV remote can control TV power and volume without any Blaster.
+Your Fire TV remote can now turn the TV on and off and change the volume without a Blaster.

 Limitations: